To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Loanpad* is one of the safest investments of any asset class available to lenders in the UK.

-I believe lenders are unlikely to lose money under any imaginable market conditions, with the possible exception of catastrophes along the lines of a world war.
+I believe lenders are unlikely to lose money from bad debts under any imaginable market conditions, with the possible exception of catastrophes along the lines of a world war.
 This is the only P2P lending company that I have said this for.

 Loanpad offers a phenomenal investment opportunity that should be one of the core investment products for any investor looking for solid returns.
 Just watch that you’re comfortable with the rates versus cash ISAs and savings accounts.